johka885/sleep-pal/README.md

 An android application for setting personalized alarms based on the users upcoming appointments in his calendar.

+The main user is a person who has a non regular schedule.
+The main value for the customer is to avoid checking the calendar every day and thereafter set an alarm.

 ## Minimal viable product
 - The app should read events from the users calendar and set an alarm based off